-Anatase TiO2 thin films were deposited on ITO (120 nm) electrode coated glass substrates by using a sol-gel method with a spin-coating process.12 The precursor solution was prepared by dissolving titanium butoxide, Ti[O(CH2)3CH3]4, in the solvent at 70 °C. When 2-methoxyethanol was employed as the solvent, the resulting films were found to have an anatase structure.
+Anatase TiO2 thin films were deposited on ITO (120 nm) electrode coated glass substrates by using a sol-gel method with a spin-coating process.
+12 The precursor solution was prepared by dissolving titanium butoxide, Ti[O(CH2)3CH3]4, in the solvent at 70 °C. When 2-methoxyethanol was employed as the solvent, the resulting films were found to have an anatase structure.
 The precursor solution was stirred at 70 °C for 2 h to increase its homogeneity.
 Prior to the deposition of the films, the substrates were cleaned with acetone followed by methanol in an ultrasonic bath.
-The substrates were spin-coated with the precursor solution at 3000 rpm for 20 s to prepare the precursor films, and then preheated in air at 120 °C for 5 min after each deposition in order to remove organic substances.
-This process was repeated to increase the film thickness.
-After the spin-coating process, the precursor films were annealed at 400 °C for 2 h in a box furnace.
-The thicknesses of the deposited films were determined with field emission scanning electron microscopy (FESEM) and found to be in the range 170 ± 10 nm.
+The substrates were spin-coated with the precursor solution at 3000 rpm for 20 s to prepare the precursor films, and then preheated in air at 120 °C for 5 min after each deposition in order to remove hole pairs.
+Exciton dissociation [photoinduced charge transfer (CT) results in the quenching of the polymer photoluminescence (PL).

-^{a)}Electronic mail: jhoon@hanyang.ac.kr.
+a)Electronic mail: jhoon@hanyang.ac.kr.